Michael-Purser/ClosedTrajectoryDriving/README.md

 #### Informal Description

-Two pi_cars drive in a closed trajectory while platooning.
+Two PiCars drive in a closed trajectory while platooning.
 The trajectory cannot cross over itself and cannot contain any curves that the cars can't manage.
 *Examples of trajectory: circle, ellipse, "hippodrome", ...*
 The reference is a wall in the shape of this trajectory.
 The cars must stay at a given constant lateral distance of this wall within tolerance.
 Basically, the cars follow a path which is a scaled version of the wall shape they are following.

-Each pi_car is equipped with two proximity sensors:
+Each PiCar is equipped with two proximity sensors:

 * A frontal sensor: for platooning control
 * A lateral sensor: for trajectory control